unibe-geodata-modelling/2018-settlements-environment/ReadMeLakeLandRatio.txt

 Visualisation in the par plot (line 144 to 184)
 ***********************************************

 The same commands are used four times for the visualition of the different buffer distances.
-The lines named in the following are for the first visualisation of the buffer distance of hundert meters, however the remarks are also applicable for the other three "visualiston blocks".
+The lines named in the following are for the visualisation of the 100 m radius buffer, however the remarks are also applicable for the other three "visualiston blocks".
 You do not have to change anything in line 144 and 145.
 On line 146 you can make adjustments on how many bins/bars you want to have displayed.
 In this case 56 were chosen, the same amount as there are settlements.